jagregory/cognito-local/README.md

 | VerifyUserAttribute              | ✅                   |

 > ¹ does not support pagination or query filters, all results and attributes will be returned in the first request.
+>
+> ² "requires developer credentials" is not enforced

 Additional supported features: